-One concept focuses on the idea of guiding buyers through the process.
-This concept, popular in several P2P technologies, creates a guide, which may vary from technology to technology, to direct the user through the process.
-The concept has merit but falls short with the casual user who simply wants to type in the product they want, buy it, and move on.
+One concept focuses on the idea guided buying.
+The concept of guided buying, popular in several P2P technologies, uses a guide which may vary from technology to technology, to direct the user through the process.
+The guided buying concept has merit but falls short with the casual user who simply wants to type in the name of product they want, buy it, and move on.

 Why do you need a “guide” if you can search for yourself?

-Whether it is a retail purchase, a search for a holiday rental, or a plumber or carpenter, consumers enter B2C sites with an idea of what they want already in mind, so they go directly to the search.
-These same users come to work only to find antiquated buying processes involving spreadsheets, approval forms, and a purchasing technology that is using cumbersome guides in an attempt to be a B2C site but does more guiding than buying, often punching out to complete the purchase.
+Whether it is a retail purchase, a search for a holiday rental, or a plumber or carpenter, consumers enter B2C sites with an idea of what they want already in mind, so they go directly to the search vs guided buying.
+These same users come to work only to find antiquated buying processes involving spreadsheets, approval forms, and a purchasing technology that uses cumbersome guides in an attempt to be a B2C site but does more guiding than buying, often punching out to complete the purchase.

 For a successful corporate purchasing experience, the user interface must be intuitive and encourage high levels of adoption.
 Searching must be simple, contextual and provide relevant results.
-The shopping cart and requisition steps require simplicity, without a punchout or other cumbersome steps or guides.
+The shopping cart and requisition steps require simplicity, without a punchout or other cumbersome steps or guided buying.

 Procurement organizations need technologies that are built on 3 critical elements: